 Stem Cell Transplantation for Acute Lymphoblastic Leukemia in Adults

-Allogeneic stem cell transplantation uses stem cells from a donor, usually a close blood relative or someone who is a genetic match with regard to tissue types.
+Allogeneic stem cell transplantation uses stem cells from a donor, usually a close blood relative or someone whose tissue types are a genetic match.
 This kind of stem cell transplantation can cure some people with acute lymphoblastic leukemia.

 Before the transplant, doctors give high dose chemotherapy for a few days in the hospital, with or without radiation therapy—the use of high levels of energy beams—to destroy residual leukemia cells that might still be present.
 Radiation therapy is used to treat the whole body and can destroy cancer in places that chemotherapy may not easily reach.
 It is usually given twice daily.

 In addition to destroying any remaining acute lymphoblastic leukemia, high dose chemotherapy, with or without radiation therapy, also destroys the bone marrow, which is critical in producing the cells needed for proper blood and immune system function.